 Behind this forest, the landscape is more open, and we find typical Alpine plant species.
 The path goes upwards and is more steep, but not dangerous, so we slowly hike up where we find ourselves between low pine trees and a mass of Hairy Alpenrose (Rhododendron hirsutum) and associated plants!

-Expected species: Cypripedium calceolus, Orchis mascula ssp. speciosa, Rosa pendulina, Rhododendron hirsutum, Erica carnea, Hepatica nobilis, Helleborus niger, Daphne mezereum, Lycopodium annotinum.
+Expected species: Cypripedium calceolus, Rosa pendulina, Rhododendron hirsutum, Erica carnea, Hepatica nobilis, Helleborus niger, Daphne mezereum, Lycopodium annotinum.
+Rhodothamnus chamaecistus

 Today we go back to the south to visit the Slovenian part of Istria.
 The climate here is similar to that at the “Karst edge”, but even a bit warmer, so the season is somewhat more advanced.
 Of particular interest is the small border-river Dragonja, which flows nearly unregulated over white rocks.
 The surroundings of this river have an open vegetation, with herbs between thorny bushes: an excellent orchid habitat!

-Expected species: Anacamptis coriophora ssp. fragrans, Ophrys holosericea, Ophrys insectifera, Neottia ustulata, Orchis purpurea, Orchis papilionicera (few, not every year flowering), Orchis militaris, Orchis simia, Limnodorum abortivum, Serapias vomeracea, Himantoglossum adriaticum.
+Expected species: Anacamptis coriophora ssp. fragrans, Ophrys holosericea, Ophrys insectifera, Neottia ustulata, Orchis papilionicera (few, not every year flowering), Limnodorum abortivum, Serapias vomeracea, Himantoglossum adriaticum.

 We stay close to the accommodation and go to an area with a colder climate.
 In winter, it is so cold that centuries ago the local people have invented wooden skis to move through the snow.
 In summer, the climate is mostly pleasant, but the season is clearly behind to what we have experienced At one place, a beautiful small stream meanders through peat meadows and here we can find sundew as well as bladderwort, small carnivorous plants.
 Away from the stream, the meadows present a gradient from wet to dry habitats and in this area.
 Here, we will find several orchid species which we had not encountered yet.

-Expected species: Ophrys insectifera, Ophrys holosericea, Dactylorhiza sambucina, Dactylorhiza lapponica, Gymnadenia odoratissima (maybe we are a bit too early in the season), Neotinea ustulata, Orchis mascula ssp. speciosa, Veratrum album, Lilium bulbiferum, Asarum europaeum, Aquilegia nigricans, Drosera anglica, Utricularia minor.
+Expected species: Ophrys insectifera, Ophrys holosericea, Gymnadenia conopsea, Neotinea ustulata, Orchis fuchsii, Veratrum album, Lilium bulbiferum, Asarum europaeum, Aquilegia nigricans, Drosera intermedia, Utricularia minor.

 The scheduled direct flight Ljubljana-Amsterdam departs flight departs at 9.20. therefore, we will have an early rising and make sure that you are well in time to catch your flight!
 For those who would like to extend their stay in Slovenia: we can take you to the city of Ljubljana after we leave the rest of the group at the airport.

-During the tour, we will walk slowly and not very far: we expect to walk at most 4 or 5 kilometres each day.
+This is an easy tour and mostly, we will not go far from the van.
+We will walk slowly and not very far: we expect to walk at most 4 or 5 kilometres each day.
 However, we will walk off-road and sometimes in wet vegetation or on hard, rocky ground.

 We will spend much of the time in meadows and other open habitats in the full sunlight.
 Please make sure that you bring a sunhat, suncream, and clothes with long sleeves against sunburn!
 Comfortable and water resistant shoes are also recommended.